 After washing the suit and squeezing the water from the bathing suit, pour out the water from the pool or drain from the sink.
 Now, fill the bowl or sink with clean water and place the suit in it to rinse.
 Rinse properly till there isn’t any sign of detergent residue.
 If it’s a two-piece suit, rinse both very well separately because a little bit of detergent on a suit can damage the suit if it isn’t properly rinsed.

 You’re to lay your suit to dry either on a towel or any other fabric that wouldn’t stain the suit.
 But one thing I won’t advise you to do is placing your suit in a dryer.
 I would rather advise you to turn on a fan to speed up the drying process than putting it in a dryer.

 The dryer may cause the fabric to tear or get burnt due to the steaming heat emanating from the dryer.
 For those with a suit that has bra cups which absorb water a lot, please take a hold of the cup bra and squeeze out the water gently as you lay to dry.

-Read Also: How To Cover Nipples When Swimming In 2022
+Read Also: How To Cover Nipples When Swimming

 How To Tie And Dye Your Swimsuit

 For some of us, we already have an idea of how to go about this process.
 For the sake of others who don’t know how to tie and dye suit, we’ll show you the way.